egonw/blog/_posts/2007-07-31-optical-chemical-structure-recognition.markdown

 [German Conference on Chemoinformatics](http://scholle.oc.uni-kiel.de/users/cic/tagungen/workshop06/) (to be held again [this year](http://www.gdch.de/gcc2007/)).
-Meanwhile, the CCL.net mailing list had a [discussion on the alternatives](http://www.ccl.net/cgi-bin/ccl/day-index.cgi?2007+07+20) too; I think it is fair to say that the chemical community realizes the important of these tools.
+Meanwhile, the CCL.net mailing list had a [discussion on the alternatives](http://www.ccl.net/cgi-bin/ccl/day-index.cgi?2007+07+20) too; I think it is fair to say that the chemical community realizes the importance of these tools.
 Below is a short overview of the available tools, including some important information regarding integration into workflows.

 ## ChemoCR